U.S. would face hurdles bringing case against Icahn, Mickelson - lawyers

 The federal probe centres on trades in Clorox Co by Walters and Mickelson as Icahn was making moves to access the company's board in 2011, the New York Times reported.

-After accumulating a 9.1 percent stake in Clorox, Icahn made a bid valued at more than $10 billion to buy the consumer products company, which sent stock soaring.
+After accumulating a 9.1 percent stake in Clorox, Icahn made a bid valued at more than $10 billion (6 billion pounds) to buy the consumer products company, which sent stock soaring.

-Even if Icahn did leak information about his plans regarding Clorox, he may not necessarily have violated the law.

 "That’s part of our capitalistic spirit, that people who create the ideas should be able to exploit them,” he said, noting that this could complicate a potential government case.